matthewcummings/client_projects/orchid/Executive_Report_ORCHID_Platform.md

 3. **Deploy to cloud** - Local Docker is a non-starter
 4. **Focus the MVP** - Launch with 5 features, not 50

-### Investment Required
+### Timeline

-- **Time**: 4 months with focused team
+- **Time**: 6 months to production-ready MVP
-- **Budget**: $165,000 total investment
-- **Risk**: Medium-high technical, low-medium business

 ### Final Recommendation

-**Proceed with development**, but only after:
+**Proceed with development immediately**:
-1. Committing to aggressive simplification
+1. Recommended simplification of codebase (especially Python backend)
-2. Adopting cloud-first architecture
+2. Adopt cloud-first architecture
-3. Fixing research/interview integration
+3. Fix research/interview integration
-4. Securing 4-month funding

 The platform has potential to capture the **podcast interview preparation market** (estimated $50M+ TAM), but requires decisive action to beat competitors to market.